🎁 FREE delivery from 60€ of purchase in mainland France!

 Plant Extract

-Substance obtained by isolating the active part of a plant (roots, leaves, fruits, etc.) using different processes.
+Substance obtained by isolating the active part of a plant (roots, leaves, fruits...) through various processes.

-An extract is said to be "titrated" when its exact concentration of active ingredient is known.
-The more titrated it is, the more effective and reliable it is.
+An extract is said to be "standardized" when its active ingredient concentration is precisely known.
+The more standardized, the more effective and reliable it is.

-The form in which your supplement comes: capsule, tablet, powder, liquid, etc.
+The form in which your supplement is presented: capsule, tablet, powder, liquid...

-Each form has its benefits depending on the type of nutrient and your personal preferences.
+Each form has its advantages depending on the type of nutrient and your personal preferences.

 Capsule

-Hard shell that contains the powdered active ingredients.
+Hard shell that contains active powders.
 Easier to swallow than a tablet for many people.

 There are two types:

-At Pure Lab Nutrition, we favor vegetable capsules to comply with all dietary requirements.
+At Pure Lab Nutrition, we prioritize vegetable capsules to respect all dietary regimens.

 Made in France

-A statement indicating that the product was manufactured in France.
+Mention indicating that manufacturing took place in France.
 For supplements, this guarantees compliance with strict European standards.

-Please note: Ingredients may sometimes come from elsewhere, but final assembly and checks are systematically carried out in France.
+Caution: Ingredients may sometimes come from elsewhere, but final assembly and controls are always carried out in France.

 Minerals